-Our Long Term Aspiration
+Our Long-Term Aspiration

-- 2.52 Our long-term aspiration is to cease all abstraction that adversely affects sensitive streams, where supported by our customers.
+- 2.59 Our long-term aspiration is to cease all abstraction that adversely affects sensitive streams, where supported by our customers.
 Chalk streams are of national importance and all Chalk streams are classed as priority habitat under the Natural Environment and Rural Communities Act 2006.
 Chalk streams are a special type of spring-fed river unique to England and northern France.
-Like other spring-fed streams, chalk streams derive most of their flow from underground aquifers, but the chalk aquifer and the chalk landscape are distinctive and give these rivers a special quality which marks them out historically, aesthetically and ecologically.
+Like other spring-fed streams, Chalk streams derive most of their flow from underground aguifers, but the chalk aguifer and the chalk landscape are distinctive and give these rivers a special quality which marks them out historically, aesthetically and ecologically.
 Chalk streams have been shaped extensively by man over the centuries, but they possess a rich ecology and biodiversity because of their chemistry, minerality and their cool, stable and gentle flows.
 It is for this reason that they must be protected and therefore ensuring no adverse impact from abstraction is very important.
-But protection from over-abstraction is only one measure to safeguard them and improving their morphology, ensuring the channels are natural rather than artificially straightened or concrete lined, is also important, as is protecting them from poor water quality through discharges and agricultural and road run-off. - 2.53 We have been strong supporters of the national chalk stream strategy since work on it began.
-Restoring England's internationally rare Chalk streams is now a government priority and water companies have been urged by the Government to work with other stakeholders to restore Chalk streams where they are affected by adverse pressures including abstraction. - 2.54 This represents a major challenge and is likely to take a considerable time to implement in full.
+But protection from over-abstraction is only one measure to safeguard them and improving their morphology, ensuring the channels are natural rather than artificially straightened or concrete lined, is also important, as is protecting them from poor water quality through discharges and agricultural and road runoff. - 2.60 We have been strong supporters of the national Chalk stream strategy since work on it began.
+Restoring England's internationally rare Chalk streams is now a government priority and water companies have been urged by the Government to work with other stakeholders to restore Chalk streams where they are affected by adverse pressures including abstraction. - 2.61 This represents a major challenge and is likely to take a considerable time to implement in full.
 We have made significant strides and have addressed the most clear-cut low flow problems, for example those seen on the River Darent in Kent in the late 1980s.
 However more measures are needed to ensure that these, and other streams, are resilient to abstraction impact.
 Furthermore, Chalk streams are part of a natural system and, therefore there will be occurrences of low flows in these streams in the future due to seasonal droughts.
 In some cases, they will dry up in their upper reaches, a natural feature in parts of these rivers know as 'bournes'.
-Our challenge is to devise and implement a plan to ensure that abstraction is not a cause of any unnatural drying of any of our Chalk rivers or other sensitive streams. - 2.55 This record of abstraction reduction forms a foundation on which our future plans are building.
-Previous reductions were determined through a process of investigation, options appraisal and scheme delivery with the focus being on the requirements identified by the EA.
-The requirement for future reductions will be based on the requirement to meet a minimum environmental flow which is broadly set through the CAMS29 process.
-This sets out the EFI (Environmental Flow Indicator) which is used to determine how much flow is required in a watercourse to meet its environmental needs taking into account the sensitivity of the watercourse and the extent to which it has been subject to artificial modifications.
-The EFI is a relatively high-level calculation of the environmental flow requirements in a watercourse and was devised to provide an indication of where there was evidence of flow stress.
-Its aim was to identify where further detailed investigation would be needed which would then provide information on which to base decisions relating to the need for abstraction reduction.
-It is our view that the EFI should still be used as an indicator of https://www.gov.uk/government/collections/water-abstraction-licensing-strategies-cams-process where further assessment is needed rather than be used for making detailed investment decisions.
+Our challenge is to devise and implement a plan to ensure that abstraction is not a cause of any unnatural drying of any of our Chalk rivers or other sensitive streams. - 2.62 This record of abstraction reduction forms a foundation on which our future plans are building.
+Water Resources in the South East Environment - 2.63 We are undertaking our planning on a regional basis with other water companies.
+WRSE have led the development of the regional Environment Destination, working closely with water companies and the Environment Agency.